asteca/ASteCA/README.md

 The code is still under (heavy) development.
 The latest release can be accessed [here][1].

+See the `CHANGELOG.md` file for a list of releases and the changes made in each.

 ## To do

 * List of open [bugs][4].